Wednesday, February 10, 2010

 1930s: Solomon Linda, Imbube and the birth of the South African recording industry

+The South African recording industry was born in the 1930s with the establishment of the long running Gallo records formed by Eric Gallo.
+The company included subsidiaries such as Trek, Unika, GRC, Meteor, Teal and Trutone.
+The National Party was the ruling party during the 30’s and they very much favored separation of races, residential segregation and control of Africans' entry into urban areas.
 After the Wall Street crash in America the world suffered great economic depression.
 South African farmers were badly hit by the great depression and many other white South Africans- predominantly Afrikaners were reduced to poverty.
 South Africa then abandoned the Gold Standard in 1933 in order to curb the economic effects of the depression.
 This restored the higher price for gold, which in turn restored the prosperity of the mines which led to economic improvements in the country.
 This era also saw the rise of Afrikaner nationalism.
 In 1938, the centenary of the voortrekkers victory over the Zulu offered an opportunity for the Broederbond and FAK to organise a symbolic ox wagon trek across the country to Pretoria to win the support of fellow Afrikaners in created unity among all Afrikaners and to contribte funds to a deed to save the nation.

 Solomon Linda and The Evening Birds